 Join (or form) a foster parent association and PARTICIPATE!

 There is information, support, and help out there.
 But most importantly, there is strength in numbers.
 This strength can be used to influence the local office and legislation, and to lead to an increase in community support.
 Advocate for yourself and the children!

 Volunteer to help the agency/social worker to recruit new homes.
 Help in training or stuffing envelopes.
 Do whatever would improve your individual community’s system.
 Brainstorm with other foster parents for ideas to help each other, as well as the agency.

 Be media and public relations aware.

 Always remain positive.
-Being negative might get some things done in the short-term, but over the “long haul” it can only further degrade your relationship.
+Being negative might get some things done in the short-term, but over the “long haul,” it can only further degrade your relationship.
 Let them know what a good job you are doing.
 Develop a good relationship with a reporter, legislator, social worker, or whomever, and work to see that they understand your needs.
-Foster parenting is an important job that most people realize but don’t think about.
+Foster parenting is an important job that most people realize but doesn’t think about.
 They have to be reminded, over and over again!

 What One Person Can Do

-There are many more system ideas that can be formulated.
+Many more system ideas can be formulated.
 Hopefully, the above will get you thinking.
 If you are not a joiner, think about what you or you and one other person can try.
 I know I’m going to sound like Mr. Goody Two Shoes (does anybody know what that means?) but I firmly believe that one person can make a difference.
 You have done that over and over again, each time you have had a placement.
 You have the skills necessary, just refocus and adapt them.
 Try nourishing the social worker.
 Maybe they will respond to your good example.

-Often in this business we say that the child is not bad, just the behavior.
+Often in this business, we say that the child is not bad, just the behavior.
 I think the same could be said of all of us.
 We all become tired, stressed, and frustrated and say and do things that perhaps we shouldn’t.
 But the job can be made better if we all work together and try to remember the one who needs us most… the child.